Nuclear Magnetic Resonance (NMR)

 We have access to several cryoprobe enabled 500 – 800 MHz Bruker spectrometers facilitating enhanced sensitivity.
 In addition, these spectrometers are fitted with auto-samplers to enhance sample throughput for library screening.

-Ligand-observed 1H NMR
+Ligand-observed 1H Nuclear Magnetic Resonance

 1H NMR is a powerful Biophysical Technique allowing tag-free identification of weak affinity interactions (low μM – mM) between a target and ligand, thus serving as an excellent platform for Fragment Screening.
 By careful selection, multiple fragments can be included in a single sample, increasing throughput and reducing target material consumption.
 1H NMR has the added advantage of placing no upper limit on the target protein molecular weight, meaning it can be used to study of a variety of protein target classes.